bushstas/xstore/README.md

 )
 ```

-You can wrap few components with store, not only one.
-All of them will be subscribed to store changes.
+You can wrap few components with store, not only one.<br />
+All of them will be subscribed to store changes.<br />
 HTML elements will be ignored, so you can place them

 ```js
 import Store, {XStoreContainer} from 'xstore'